+$bite

 Either a single atom representing block size, or a cell containing a block size

-and an atom representing the number of blocks, called step
+and an atom representing the number of blocks, called step.
+If step is not

 supplied, it defaults to a value of 1.